Woman-Ochre: Documentary

-In 2021 director Allison Otto began filming The Heist, a documentary about the painting and its theft.
+In 2021 director Allison Otto began filming The Thief Collector, a documentary about the painting and its theft.
 "As our team dug deep into the tale, we discovered that the theft itself is just the tip of the iceberg", she said.
-Van Auker expects that when it is completed and released, a third surge in tourism to Silver City and the store will result.
+Van Auker expected that when it is completed and released, a third surge in tourism to Silver City and the store will result.
 "It would be great to be used as a positive reflection for what our community is about.
-It’s awesome and amazing that we get to be part of this place, and part of a great story."
-The filmmakers have reportedly expressed the hope that if the documentary stirs enough interest, the story could be the basis of a fictional feature film.
+It's awesome and amazing that we get to be part of this place, and part of a great story."
+The filmmakers have reportedly expressed the hope that the documentary stirs enough interest to make the story the basis of a fictional feature film.

+A still photo of Jerry Alter inside the house used in The Thief Collector showed two paintings behind him, Oklahoma Cheyenne aka Indian Boy in Full Dress by Joseph Henry Sharp and Aspens, by Victor Higgins.
+Both had been stolen from the University of New Mexico's Harwood Museum of Art in Taos, during 1985.
+They were not among the works in the Alters' house when they died; investigators found they had been sold at auction in Scottsdale, Arizona, in 2018.
+The paintings were correctly attributed but used different titles, titles which have never been used in any documentation or catalog of either artist's work.
+After a reporter let the museum know in 2023, the FBI took the case, located the paintings and returned them to the Harwood in 2025.